How to Conduct an Effective Annual Review

 Cultural milestones serve as valuable checkpoints.
 Nothing actually changes between the arbitrary dates of December 31st and January 1st, but a recurring “clean slate” to assess what's going on, what’s changed, and what's next is a can’t-miss opportunity.

-It’s not the time of year that’s the issue, it’s the unrealistic expectations.
-New Year’s Resolutions don’t work because they aren’t in alignment with actual patterns of behavior.
+It’s not the time of year that’s the issue; it’s the unrealistic expectations.
+New Year’s Resolutions don’t work because they don’t align with actual behavior patterns.

 2. Don’t commit the “same but more” fallacy.
-Start planning with a clean slate, otherwise your goals for the next year will look exactly the same as this year, only more ambitious.
+Start planning with a clean slate.
+Otherwise, your goals for the next year will look the same as this year, only more ambitious.
 Account for trade-offs.
-If you want to push yourself more in one area, where is that additional time, attention, and energy coming from?
+If you want to push yourself more, where is that additional time, attention, and energy coming from?
 A good rule of thumb: if you want to pick something up, something else must be put down.

-An effective Annual Review facilitates iterative upgrades over the course of an entire year rather than all at once.
+Optimize for iterative upgrading over an entire year rather than making one massive change.
 Each new upgrade builds upon the foundation of the previous upgrade.
 If you want to get rich, set your sights on creating compound interest instead of trying to win the lottery.

-Effective annual reviews are both pragmatic and pregnant with imaginative possibility: pragmatic in that they take into account current constraints and previous history, and imaginative in that they push you beyond your current paradigm to entertain making radical changes.
+Effective reviews are both pragmatic and pregnant with imaginative possibility: they take into account current constraints and previous history and are imaginative in that they push you beyond your current paradigm to entertain making radical changes.

 Four Objectives of an Effective Annual Review:

-• Celebrate Wins — Get a much-needed boost in momentum.
+1. Celebrate wins—Get a much-needed boost in momentum.
 Double down on what is already working.

-• Distill Lessons — Transmute failures into lessons.
-Avoid paying tuition for the same mistake multiple times.
-Cast light on previously invalidated assumptions.
-Seal the container on the previous year so you can start fresh.
+2. Distill lessons—Avoid paying tuition for the same mistake multiple times.
+Reveal previously invalidated assumptions.
+Seal the container from the previous year to start fresh.

-• Assimilate Learnings — Identify shifting values and priorities.
+3. Integrate learnings—Surface shifting values and priorities.
 Identify the most direct path toward your goals.
-Illuminate potential next actions to accelerate progress.
+Illuminate actions to accelerate progress.

-• Generate Creative Tension — Build a complete picture of current reality and compare that image to your vision of what you want to create.
-The difference between those two images generates a dissonance that demands resolution.
+4. Generate creative tension—Build a complete picture of current reality and compare it to your future vision.
+The difference between those two images generates dissonance that demands resolution.
 That dissonance is your fuel.

-My Annual Review worksheets combine these four Annual Review objectives in an easy-to-execute format.
+My Annual Review Worksheets combine these four objectives in an easy-to-execute format.

 Best Practices for an Effective Annual Review

-Here are eight best practices to make sure you get maximum benefit from your Annual Review:
+I have personally guided hundreds of people through the Annual Review process.
+Here are eight best practices to make sure you get maximum benefit f:

 1. Set aside the time necessary to go deep.

-To do this right, you will want to set aside at least three hours across 2–4 days.
-Take a break away from devices between each of the four parts to give your subconscious time to work.
+Set aside at least three hours across 2–4 days to do this right.
+Step away from devices between the four parts to give your subconscious time to work.
 You’ll come back with fresh insights.

 2. Before you start, identify your Top Values.